 Best Free Tour

 New Europe Walking Tours does a tips-based free walking tour through the center of Madrid, covering the history of the city and stopping at major sights.
 It starts at Plaza Mayor and finishes at Plaza Isabel II, hitting many other places along the way.
-(New Europe also does paid tours for as low as 14 EUR, in case you feel like forking out for more.)
+(New Europe also offers private paid tours if you’re traveling with a group and prefer to take a private tour on your own schedule.)

 Other Top Walking Tours in Madrid